Colombia peace talks in limbo over kidnapped army general

 BOGOTA Colombia's peace talks with Marxist FARC rebels were in crisis on Monday as troops scoured a Pacific coast region for an army general kidnapped over the weekend in a brash move by guerrillas that endangers efforts to end 50 years of war.

-President Juan Manuel Santos suspended the negotiations in Havana after General Ruben Dario Alzate, who heads the Titan task force in the western department of Choco, and two others were captured by the Revolutionary Armed Forces of Colombia (FARC).
+President Juan Manuel Santos suspended the negotiations in Havana after General Ruben Dario Alzate, who heads the Titan task force in the western department of Choco, was captured by the Revolutionary Armed Forces of Colombia (FARC).

-In a national address on Monday evening, Santos said the rebels' commitment to the peace process and ending the "absurd war" was now being tested.
+The rebels also took another military official and a civilian when they were disembarking from a boat on a river near the city of Quibdo during a visit to an energy project.

-"While this situation remains unresolved, I have reiterated to the government's negotiators, with whom I was meeting all day, that they cannot travel to Havana to resume talks," he said.
-"Colombians demand their liberation...Our country and all the international community demand that they show their will for peace with actions and not just with words."
+"Negotiators were to travel to another round of talks in Havana," Santos, who has staked his presidency on ending Latin America's longest-running insurgency, said early on Monday.

-In addition to Alzate, the FARC took another military official and a civilian captive when the three were disembarking from a boat on a river near the city of Quibdo during a visit to an energy project.
+"I will tell them not to go and that the talks are suspended until these people are released."

 The military dispatched troops by air, river and land to search the poor and violence-stricken jungle region that has three major rivers and large tracts of untamed coastline.

-The rebels did not immediately comment on the kidnapping of Alzate, the first general to have been seized since the war began in 1964.
-Local media described him as a 55-year-old father of two with a three-decade military career.
+NOT FIRST TALKS' HALT The rebels did not immediately comment on the kidnapping of Alzate, the first general to have been seized since the war began in 1964.
+Local press described him as a 55-year-old father-of-two with a three-decade military career.

 Rebel leaders at the talks have occasionally dissociated themselves from violent attacks by lower ranks in Colombia, raising the possibility they could defuse tension by securing the general's release.